 The couple pled guilty to the charge and fled to Australia, incurring $150,000 in expenses including legal fees.

 The people in real danger however are not smoking Indonesians or love-smitten Aussies with other homelands to flee to.
 The real danger is to Bruneian men, women and children, the subjects of an all-powerful dictator, desperate to retain wealth and power.

 They are the people who may end up, in the case of women, buried up to their armpits in the ground with a self-righteous crowd of self-righteous religious hypocrites hurling stones at their heads until death.

 Will protests and boycotts work?

-Writing for The Conversation this week, Paula Gerber, Professor of Human Rights Law at Monash University, argued boycotts won’t work and instead pressure needs to be brought to bear on the sultan by governments and regional and international organisations.
+Writing for The Conversation this week, Paula Gerber, Professor of Human Rights Law at Monash University, argued boycotts won’t work.
+Instead, she suggested, government and international bodies should quietly put pressure on the sultan.

 However, governments in particular generally apply pressure to other governments in response to pressure from their own citizens.

 The Australian government for example did nothing to alleviate the suffering of refugees on Manus Island and Nauru until the public pressure became overwhelming.